Lakunake/Sync-Player/README.md

 4. Set start command: `node --env-file-if-exists=../config.env server.js`
 5. Set root folder to: `./res/`
 6. Deploy and access your video player via the provided URL

-> [!WARNING]
-> Not recommended due to the free plan limitations of websites

 > Congratulations if you managed to deploy it successfully using Cloud Hosting...
 </details>